2024 Texas House of Representatives election: District 64

 Incumbent Republican Lynn Stucky ran for re-election.
 Andy Hopper forced Stucky into a runoff, a rematch of the 2022 election which Stucky won by 94 votes.
-Hopper attacked Stucky over his vote to impeach attorney general Ken Paxton and has accused him of being insufficiently conservative.
+Hopper attacked Stucky over his vote to impeach attorney general Ken Paxton and accused him of being insufficiently conservative.
 Stucky, in turn, attacked Hopper for donations he received in connection to white supremacist Nick Fuentes.
 Hopper defeated Stucky in the runoff election.